MyPortugalHoliday.com

 Mosteiro da Batalha

-The Mosteiro da Batalha is a UNESCO World Heritage Site commissioned by King João I to fulfil a vow after the Portuguese victory over Castile at the 1385 Battle of Aljubarrota.
-Because construction continued for over a century, the building serves as a record of shifting architectural styles, moving from High Gothic to the ornate Manueline period.
-Inside the Founder's Chapel, visitors can see the joint tomb of the King and his English wife, Philippa of Lancaster, which was the first of its kind in Portugal.
+The Mosteiro da Batalha is the sort of building that makes you go quiet for a moment when it first comes into view.
+A UNESCO World Heritage Site, it was commissioned by King João I to fulfil a vow made after the Portuguese victory over Castile at the Battle of Aljubarrota in 1385.
+Construction rumbled on for over a century, and as a result the building reads like a record of shifting architectural styles, moving from High Gothic through to the wonderfully ornate Manueline period.

 Related articles: Guide to Batalha